Clear Creek Trail: Description

 The trail begins near the Colorado River at the bottom of the Grand Canyon, about 0.5 mi north of Phantom Ranch at a junction with the North Kaibab Trail.
 From the trail head, the trail ascends 1150 ft to the Tonto Platform over the first 1.7 mi.
 Once on the platform, the trail heads east around the south side of Zoroaster Temple, a large butte on the north side of the river that's easily identified from Grand Canyon Village on the south rim.
 The trail follows contours around the temple for several miles until it reaches the Ottoman Amphitheater, and then descends into the Clear Creek drainage.
-Total trail length to Clear Creek is about 8.4 mi.
+The Total trail length to Clear Creek is about 8.4 mi.

 Camping in the Clear Creek area is "at large" with two exceptions: No camping is allowed between the trail head at the junction with the North Kaibab Trail and Sumner Wash, and in the Clear Creek drainage from its mouth at the Colorado River upstream to the first major side-canyon entering from the east.
 Most creek beds along the trail are dry.
 Perennial water is only available at Clear Creek at the eastern terminus of the trail.
 All water in the Clear Creek area must be filtered, treated, or boiled before consuming.